Chimaira: Early days (1998–1999)

 Prior to Chimaira, vocalist Mark Hunter and bassist Jim LaMarca were part of a hardcore band named Skipline, which lasted two years from 1996 to 1998.
 Shortly before Skipline's first ever Rhode Island show, the group was carjacked of their van (along with all of the inside equipment), which left the 4-piece band to find their way back to Ohio and effectively ended Skipline.
 Soon after the experience, Hunter was contacted by guitarist Jason Hager, who was part of a local Cleveland metalcore band known as Ascension, to form a new group.
 Hunter was ecstatic about the opportunity and agreed.
 Hunter and Hager recruited friends and previous bandmates Jason Genaro on drums and Andrew Ermlick on bass to complete the required positions for a line-up.
 Chimaira was officially founded in August 1998.

 After a few practices, the four decided that the band needed to thicken their sound, and Ermlick recommended that Rob Arnold, a former bandmate from his time in Common Thread, could be recruited into the band as guitarist.
 Arnold's band at the time, Sanctum, had recently split, and he was available to join Chimaira.
 By 1999, Arnold joined the band soon after as lead guitarist, to which Hager was then moved to play rhythm.

 The band recorded its first demo in January 1999.
 During the recording, Arnold recommended to Hunter and Hager that they replace Genaro with Arnold's former drummer Andols Herrick in the band Sanctum.
 After observing a cassette recording featuring Herrick's percussion, the band agreed to replace Genaro in favor of Herrick.
 Herrick then came along to the studio with the other four and recorded the drums for the demo the very next day.

 The band spent much of 1999 doing various live shows around the United States, and during that year, Andrew Ermlick left the band to concentrate on his college studies and was replaced by Rob Lesniak.
 The band recorded a second demo that year, and it began to receive widespread airplay on several college radio stations around the area.
-After landing a spot performing "Dead Inside" on the short-lived USA Network show Farmclub.com, Chimaira was signed to Roadrunner Records.